Yoga in Chiang Mai – Daily classes – Detox at Blue Garden

-This session is unique in Chiang Mai as it is a combination between a Advanced Thai Massage, mediation and a private yoga session to give you more awareness and insights about the functioning of your body, to help you with injuries.
+This session is unique in Chiang Mai as it is a combination between a Advanced Thai Massage, mediation and a private yoga session to give you heighten awareness and insights about the functioning of your body, to help you with injuries or prevent them.
 At the end you will have more understanding of your body and a set of Yoga stretches how to target your problem areas.

 In this session we start with a 2 hours full body massage.
 During this massage your body will be opened and at the same time you will become more aware what the problem areas of your body are.
 After this massage we will take a short break and then continue with a tailor made private yoga session of 1 hour.
 In this private yoga session most of the attention will be given how to open the problem areas of your body.
 At the end of the session you will have a tailor made yoga program

 Duration: 3 hours